cosminadrianpopescu/tsdim/README.md

 And then, depending on some factors (like user input, part in the application where we are rendering the player etc.) one of those backends will be used.
-This is a classical case of defining an abstract class and then defining it afterwards.
+This is a classical case of declaring an abstract class and then defining it afterwards.
 How is this model normally implemented, avoiding extension?

 ```